Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 ## Overview

 Wallets store public-private key pairs, which are needed for signing operations performed on the blockchain.
 They can be accessed through the use of `clio` command line tool.
 This section explains how to create, manage, and unlock wallets using the `clio` CLI, including generating and importing keys into wallets.
-For more information on `clio` commands and usage, refer to [clios's CLI Reference](../api-reference/tooling/clio/command-reference/index.md).
+For more information on `clio` commands and usage, refer to [clio's CLI Reference](../api-reference/tooling/clio/command-reference/index.md).

 <!-- ## Prerequisites -->